 How is it priced?

-FranCloud is self-serve, and the entry point is free: the analyzer gives you a preview of your ranked accounts with no email and no call.
-From there, pricing is per-document and per-report — a single FDD download is $149, and the full vendor playbook for a market is $349.
-An always-on subscription, for teams that need the corpus to stay current as brands re-file, is in early access; the pricing page has the waitlist.
+The entry point is free: the analyzer gives you a preview of your ranked accounts with no email and no call.
+From there, a single FDD download is self-serve at $149.
+Full vendor playbooks for a market and an always-on subscription (for teams that need the database to stay current as brands re-file) are custom-built: tell us what you need on the pricing page and we'll scope it with you.